YL3420/ImageSegmentationTool/README.md

 Next, the image is resized with a factor in order to reduce computation time until further optimization on the algorithm is made.

 We represent each pixel as nodes and store their intensity information.
 Next, the user selects a source and a sink node, which can be modeled to our network flow graph problem.
+The source node can be the object or background, and the sink node is the opposite.
+We aim to separate the two groups for image segmentation.

 <img src="readme_images/img1.png" alt="Alt text" width="200"/>
 <br>